Dana94/2019-website/blog/2020-06-07-using-redux-in-react.md

 }
 ```

-If you have multiple action files, it's useful to include an index.js to allow a component to export any actions all in one place.
+If you have multiple action files, it's useful to include an index.js to allow a component to import any actions all from one place.

 `./src/store/actions/index.js`